jon004/packethero-2.0/README.md

 Click -> Connections -> + Add Network
 Add the IP of the VM you created in Step 2 and click save

-Step 7: Configuring Code Variables
+**Step 7: Configuring Code Variables**

-Go back to the terminal and edit the following variables username, passw
+Go back to the terminal and edit the following variables in packethero-2.0/app.py

+    username, passw

 Replace their placeholders with the credentials you just created in GCP Replace the SECRET_KEY placeholder with a random alphanumerical string (ex: SECRET_KEY='A942AF74DD7FFA84FB96973515BEE')
-Ctrl + S -> This command saves the changes
+- Ctrl + S -> This command saves the changes

-Go back to GCP (still in SQL page)
+Go back to GCP (SQL page) and whitelist your website's IP to give it access to the database
-Click -> Overview
+- Click -> Overview
-Copy -> Public IP address
+- Copy -> Public IP address
-Replace the Host variable's placeholder with this Connection Name and save the file (ctrl + s) Exit the text editor with Ctrl + x
+- Replace the Host variable's placeholder with this Connection Name and save the file (ctrl + s)
+- Exit the text editor with Ctrl + x

 ## Nginx ##
 Step 8: Configuring Nginx